justpsychiatry/Justpsychiatry-Article-Archive/docs/source/index.rst

 Welcome to Justpsychiatry Article Archive!
 ==========================================

-This is a collection of articles in the feild of psychiatry and psychology transformed and shared for high readability and accessibility.
+This is a collection of articles in the field of psychiatry and psychology transformed and shared for high readability and accessibility.
 We intend to clean up the articles, add metadata, structure and objects (images, tables, etc) in the near future.

 .. toctree::
    :maxdepth: 1